-The Bank initiated market-specific measures to support our personal and business customers through these challenging times.
+The Bank continued market-specific measures to support our personal and business customers during the COVID-19 outbreak.
 These included mortgage assistance, payment holidays, the waiving of certain fees and charges, and liquidity relief for businesses facing market uncertainty and supply chain disruption.